husarion/erc2025/RULES.md

 All the communication, documents, user interfaces and other materials will be in English and should be provided (i.e. by the Teams) in English.

 All communication regarding the competition should be done through the official channels.
 The main channel for communication is the Community Forum.
-The forum is set up to allow for easy communication between the Teams and the Organizers.
+The forum is set up to allow for easy communication between the Teams, the Organizer and the Operator.
 The Forum is also used to provide updates, answer questions and provide additional materials.
-In case there's a justified need to contact the Organizers directly and privately - please use the Community Forum to obtain the contact details.
+In case there's a justified need to contact the Organizer or the Operator directly and privately - please use the Community Forum to obtain the contact details.

 The Community Forum is located at [erc2025.husarion.com](https://erc2025.husarion.com).